Locyst/Locyst/README.md

 # Hi there, I'm Locyst! 👋

-I'm a student researching Computer Science with a keen interest in Python and currently delving into Java.
-I'm passionate about exploring the depths of software development and honing my skills.
+I'm a student researching Computer Science with an interest in Python and currently delving into Java.

 ## Projects